Develop-X/AWS/AWS Certified Solutions Architect/05_Databases AWS.md

 ### Encryption

-  - Encryption at rest is supported for MySQL, SQL Server, Oracle and PostgreSQL & MariaDB.
+  - **Encryption at rest is supported for MySQL, SQL Server, Oracle and PostgreSQL & MariaDB.** relational databases

   - Managed by AWS KMS.

-  - Cannot encrypt an already present instance.
-To encrypt, create new instance with encryption enabled and then migrate your data to it.
+  - **Cannot encrypt an already present instance.** To encrypt, create new instance with encryption enabled and then migrate your data to it.

 ### Multi-AZ Deployment